Symbyax was created by Ely Lilly & Co. by combining two of the company’s billion-dollar blockbuster drugs — Prozac and Zyprexa.

 According to Eli Lilly, animals that were given the drug in studies had an increase in all three of these chemicals.

 The two medicines in Symbyax are delivered in a pill with different dosages of each medicine depending on the patient’s needs.
-If you are a female, are older and are a nonsmoker, this medicine may take longer to work or take longer to leave the body.
+If you are an older female who does not smoke, this medicine may take longer to work or take longer to leave the body.
 The drug is mostly metabolized in the liver.

 Adults take one dose once a day in the evening, and it can be taken with or without food.
 Eli Lilly did not test the safety of using the drug for longer than eight weeks before putting it on the market.
 However, most people with bipolar depression or treatment-resistant depression have a chronic illness and may have to take Symbyax for the rest of their lives.